Chronic Fatigue Syndrome: Causes, Symptoms And Treatment

-- Ginger: ginger has antiviral properties that are useful for the treating CFS.
+- Ginger: has antiviral properties that are useful for the treating CFS.
 Drinking a tea made with a teaspoon of ginger root per cup of water every day is recommended.

 - Maca root: Maca root has many benefits that can enhance the immune system and prevent fatigue or tiredness.
 It also has restorative properties.
 Consume a teaspoon of maca powder in the morning with breakfast, sprinkling it on cheeses, toast, or even mixing it in milk.